-What the Public Access Map does not do:
+What MapShareVic does not do:

-- The Public Access Map does not provide information on access into areas during active fire or flood events.
+- MapShareVic does not provide information on access into areas during active fire or flood events.
 Please do not use this site to plan access into affected areas during active fire or flood events.

 - For up to date information on current fires and related emergency warnings, visit VicEmergency.

-- Information regarding planned burn track closures is available from media releases, signage on the planned burns and roadblocks on major tracks during burns.
+- Information on the location and timing of planned burns can be found here.
+Information is also provided to the public via media releases, signage on the planned burns and roadblocks on major tracks during burns.

-- It does not contain road, track or site closure information for local councils, committee of management reserves, alpine resorts or VicRoads.
+- The maps do not show normal seasonal variations in road access related to tree fall, slippery track conditions and road surface nor do they contain road, track or site closure information for local councils, committee of management reserves, alpine resorts or VicRoads.

 - While seasonal road closure information is provided for Parks Victoria managed parks and reserves, it does not contain any other road, track or visitor site closure information.

-For information on other types of closures (and additional information on seasonal road closures) on land managed by Parks Victoria please contact the Parks Victoria Information Centre (ph: 13 1963) or visit their website.
+For information on other types of closures (and additional information on seasonal road closures) on land managed by Parks Victoria please contact the Parks Victoria Information Centre (Ph: 13 1963) or visit their website.

 The stated closures will not indicate all the tracks affected by the normal seasonal pattern of accessibility.